Southern EU leaders criticize migrant rescue ships | DW | 14.06.2019

 Led by Italy, the EU has supported the Libyan coast guard in preventing migrants from setting out across the Mediterranean.
 The policy is controversial due to the horrible condition of camps and widespread human rights abuses in Libya.

-The gathering of southern European states in Malta sought to create a united economic and political front before next week's European Council meeting.
+The gathering of southern European leaders in Malta sought to create a united economic and political front before next week's European Council meeting.

 Climate change, migration and social policy were among the issues addressed at the summit, as well as political bargaining over top jobs in the EU including the head of the European Commission and the European Central Bank.